KReguieg/intern-log-template/README.md

 ## Create github.io website from the log

-- I have created my github.io but its not yet ready, I am yet to learn how to edit it and make it look good.
+- I have created my github.io but it’s not yet ready, I am yet to learn how to edit it and make it look good.
  - Here is the link :https://ashraypai.github.io/intern-log-template/

 ## Week 3 2021-03-15

 ### ✅My Tasks
-- Helping With VR course
+- Helping with VR course
 - Unity Design Principles
 - Learning about particle effects in Unity